 I know pricing is hard to figure out because it’s really hard to tell scale of spaces without seeing them in person.
 When I say that we have a HUGE landscaping beds… trust me on this.
 They are massive.

 I was trying to back in to my cost on rock alone for this project and, I think – between rock bed, a few boulders, the landscaped rock bed around the trees and the flagstone patio – we were around $4500 in materials alone (maybe a bit more).

 So, from start to finish, the dry creek bed, landscaping and the flagstone patio came to $9,195.
-I spent another $200 on string lights and a little table to go in between our lounge chairs.
+I spent another $200 on string lights and a little table (here’s a similar one) to go in between our lounge chairs.